dylants/book-prompts/README.md

 ### Setup Postgres

-Install PostgreSQL and populate the `.env` file with the correct `DATABASE_URL` string to connect to PostgreSQL.
+Install PostgreSQL and populate the `.env.*` files with the correct `DATABASE_URL` string to connect to PostgreSQL.

 The `DATABASE_URL` should be populated as such: